spyder-ide/mac-application/How to build the app.md

   directly.
 This is very important because the Homebrew versions are not compatible between MacOS versions.

+* *Note*: If you need to uninstall Qt to install a new version, you need to run this
+  command:

+  `sudo python /Developer/Tools/uninstall-qt.py`

 * Run

   - `python symlink-qt.py` or